HyperInspire/HyperInspire.github.io/docs/using-with/c-cpp.md

 # Using InspireFace in C/C++

-Whether it is C or C++, we recommend the use of a single CAPI header file +lib, because CAPI long-term maintenance is relatively stable, of course, there are C++ interfaces, specific reference to C++ header files.
+Whether it is C or C++, we recommend the use of a single CAPI header file + lib, because CAPI long-term maintenance is relatively stable, of course, there are C++ interfaces, specific reference to C++ header files.

 ## Installation and Setup